 As with any medicated treatment, there are benefits and side effects to each.
 It’s a good idea to speak to your physician about available treatments and how they could affect you long term before selecting one.

 Deodorant and antiperspirant have long been the top agent used in the fight against sweat and odors caused by sweat.
 For those with axillary hyperhidrosis, standard brand antiperspirants aren’t enough.
 Fortunately, there are prescription antiperspirants that use Aluminum Chloride Hexahydrate available for purchase.
 The combination of liquid from sweat and Aluminum Chloride Hexahydrate, creates a gel-like substance that blocks pores from emitting sweat.

 How you use antiperspirant is just as important as which product you choose.
 It’s important to clean and dry the area thoroughly before use.
 The best time to apply medicated antiperspirant is before bed.

 Believe it or not, the clothing you wear can also play a role in treating, or masking, excessive sweating.
 The commonality of this disorder has created an entire movement in the fashion industry for absorbent and breathable materials.

-There are many different brands selling clothing which can assist in reducing the visibility of your sweat.
+There are many different brands selling clothing that can assist in reducing the visibility of your sweat.
 Absorbent underclothes are a popular seller because they soak up sweat before it has a chance to reach your outer clothing.

-There are also products which repel liquid and stains.
+There are also products that repel liquid and stains.
 These are a great way to manage ongoing sweat throughout the day and keep your clothing longer.
 At Ejis, we create sweat proof basics that act against hyperhidrosis in several ways.
 These include: